 If you are using Visual Studio Online with the Hosted Build Controller, then this has been already done by Microsoft.
-If you use your own custom build controller with VSO or TFS, then you have to complete the following configuration steps on your build controller:
+If you use your own custom-build controller with VSO or TFS, then you have to complete the following configuration steps on your build controller:

 - Install TFS Team Build.

-- Install Windows SDK.
+- Install the Windows SDK.